 2. Transcripts or minutes from stakeholder meetings designed specifically to develop the District of Innovation application.

-3. Minutes of SBDM councils that include information regarding the school’s vote of at least 70% of the staff to participate in the application as well as discussion of the application itself.
+3. Minutes of SBDM councils that include information showing an affirmative vote of at least 70% of the staff to participate in the application as well as discussion of the application itself.

-4. Letters of support and commitment to adhere to the innovation plan
+4. Letters of support and commitment to adhere to the innovation plan a variety of local stakeholder groups including parents, community and business groups.

 (j) A detailed budget indicating how the local board of education shall support implementation of the innovation plan over the course of the initial five-year innovation period

-(k) Signatures of the superintendent and board chair for each district named in the plan along with documentation from official board minutes of a vote to approve submission of the application.
+(k) Signatures of the superintendent and board chair along with documentation from official board minutes of a vote to approve submission of the application.

-(l) Signatures of the chair of the SBDM council for all schools participating in the application along with documentation from official SBDM minutes of the vote of 70% of the staff at each participating school supporting the school’s innovation plan and submission of the application.
+(l) Signatures of the chair of the SBDM council for all schools participating in the application.

-(m) Description of how the district shall support professional learning that is job-embedded.
+(m) Description of how the district shall support job-embedded professional learning.

 (6) Complete applications shall be reviewed by a committee designated by the Commissioner of Education.
 The committee shall recommend approval or denial of the application.
 The committee shall have 60 days from the receipt of each application to review it and make recommendations to the KBE.
+Incomplete applications shall be returned to the district and may be re-submitted at which time the sixty (60) days shall begin again.

 (7) The Kentucky Board of Education shall make the final decision on approval or denial of the application at the first regularly scheduled meeting following the 60 day review period.